 People who love pets think of them as part of the family.
 After all, a pet offers unconditional love that knows no boundaries.
 A beloved animal can fill the role of best friend, confidant, and comforter.
 A pet is always there to share its love with you and pick you up or make you smile when you are down.

 For pet lovers, saying goodbye to a cherished pet can be as devastating as losing a human family member.
 The sorrow and loss you feel when a pet dies may be unexpectedly intense and even overwhelming.
-It is perfectly okay and normal to have such feelings.
-And it is important to let yourself feel them.
+It’s perfectly okay and normal to have these feelings.
+And it’s important to let yourself feel them.
 Remember, the death of a pet is a serious event in your life.
 Do not expect to move on without going through the grieving process.

 Losing a pet can be even harder for older pet owners.
 Those of us in our seasoned years may have experienced the loss of important people in our lives who also had a connection to the pet.
 The death of the pet can easily bring back the memories and pain of losing those people as well.
 Older pet owners who live alone may come to depend heavily upon their pets to stave off feelings of loneliness and isolation, which makes losing them especially difficult.

 Of course, the grieving process is unique to each individual.
 It may be more difficult for some people than for others.
 It may take longer for some than others.
 Very often, grieving a pet involves the same stages of grief experienced when grieving another person, such as denial, guilt, anger, and acceptance.
 Working through each stage brings you closer to the light at the end of the tunnel.